snowdnsound/reading-notes/coders-computer.md

 If the file name "begins" with a "." then it is hidden.
 To make a file or directory hidden, all you need to do is make it with it's name beginning with a "." or rename it to be so.
 You can also do the reverse of this to make a file/directory unhidden.
 The command "ls" will not list hidden files, however we can use the command line option "-a" so that it does show what is hidden.

+# Answer

+1. What are four important features to look for in a text editor?
+* an auto-complete
+* an error checker
+* having a preview of your code
+* can change the color scheme to fit your vision comfort level

+2. What do the following commands do? pwd - shows you where you are in the system ls - lists the files in current directory cd - allows you to change directory mkdir - makes a new folder/directory touch - makes a new file

+3. Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?

+cd projects
+- this changes the directory to location projects

+mkdir new-project
+- This creates a new folder called "new-project"

+touch new-project/newfile.md
+- this make a new file with extension .md

+cd ..
+- this moves you back a directory and the number of dots equates to how far you go back

+ls projects/new-project
+- this would list the contents of what is inside the new-projects folder